ShiZhan/fs-crawler/README.md

 5.  use "translator" to translate various resources to semantic models, the models can then be imported into trigram.

+6.  use "thinker" to do inference on semantic models (Work In Progress).

 NOTE:

 1.  the loaders will read classpath from .classpath file generated in